aslavchev/qa-mentorship-program/week-01/sdlc_activities.md

 QA Activities:
 1. Check if acceptance criteria is met.
 2. Validate delivered functionality during the review session.
+3. Identify risks and define test approach for the sprint

 ### **Sprint Retrospective:**
 QA Activities:
 1. Discuss what went well and what could improve in QA processes.
 2. Suggest optimizations.
+3. Create scripts for automation

 ---